FedericoTiberti/FedericoTiberti.github.io/README.md

 STATUS: in progress
 # Control systems Engineer
 I am passionate about leveraging technology to drive progress and am committed to continuous learning and professional growth.
-Scroll down to check out some of my projects and keep going to discover my passions and interests over the years.
+In engineering, I don't agree with "no pain, no gain", I would prefer "no brain, no gain".
+Pain is guaranteed but results aren't 🧠
 ## Projects

 ## Work Experience